-South Africa's state-owned port, rail, and pipeline company Transnet is planning a multi-million dollar liquefied natural gas (LNG) storage and regasification terminal at the port of Richards Bay.
-The facilities are expected to be operational by 2024.
-However, the target timeline is dependent on Transnet being able to secure the necessary regulatory approvals.
+The REIPPP referenced above includes a determination for the procurement of 3126MW of Gas to Power by 2024.
+South Africa's state-owned port, rail. and pipeline company Transnet is planning a multimillion dollar liquefied natural gas (LNG) storage and regasification terminal at the port of Richards Bay.
+However, the target timeline was dependent on Transnet being able to secure the necessary regulatory approvals and funding.
 The feasibility study of this project will also investigate repurposing existing Transnet pipelines to carry natural gas to inland markets.
 Virtual pipelines via rail and road, scheduled to be operational by 2024, are also part of the plan.
-The aim of this project is import gas from Mozambique since Richards Bay is the closest South African port to Mozambique.
+The aim of this project is to import gas from Mozambique since Richards Bay is the closest South African port to Mozambique.
+South Africa has the opportunity to consider a number of competing LNG import location options, either in direct competition or as a system working in synergy if the timing, scale and economics can meet requirements and objectives.